 Financial planning is vital after a mesothelioma diagnosis, especially if the disease will lead to lost wages.

 When You Can’t Work Because of Mesothelioma

-If a mesothelioma patient or caregiver cannot work anymore, there are several potential resources that can replace part or all of the lost income.
+If a mesothelioma cancer patient or caregiver cannot work anymore, there are several potential resources that can replace part or all of the lost income.

-Some financial resources for mesothelioma patients and caregivers include:
+Financial resources for mesothelioma patients and caregivers include:

 - Disability Insurance: This type of insurance gives you a monthly payment equal to a certain percentage of your salary.
 Some employers offer it alongside health insurance benefits.

 - Workers’ Compensation: Mesothelioma is often caused by occupational asbestos exposure.
 In these cases, patients may be eligible for workers’ comp.
 However, this form of insurance is limited.
 Other legal options may provide more financial resources.

 - Medicare and Medicaid: Health care coverage from the government can help pay for cancer treatment.
 Medicare is available to senior citizens, and Medicaid covers people who have low income.